 RAVENSCROFT CONCERT SERIES – Mark Guiliana

 For the Ravenscroft Concert Series, doors open at 6pm, followed by the performance beginning at 7:30pm.
-Choose from a fine selection of wine, craft beers, and catered dinner options for purchase before the show.
+Choose from a fine selection of wine and craft beers before the show.
+Light refreshments will also be available for purchase at the bar.
 No food or drink will be permitted inside of Ravenscroft Hall.
-Complimentary valet parking is also available on-site.